refgenie/refgenie_myplugin/README.md

 # Refgenie plugin

-This Python package is a demo refgenie plugin.
+This is a demo refgenie plugin.
 Refgenie plugins are Python packages that provide functions that are configured to run during specific refgenie actions.

 ## Hooks